Men’s diet: The must eats

 Garlic’s heart health boosting properties are well known, it helps lower cholesterol, reducing chances of blockage.
 Further, research findings published in the Journal of National Cancer Institute suggests that regularly eating garlic and onions cuts risk of prostate cancer.
 So include them in your diet today.

-Salomon, a sea fish is a great source of omega-3 fatty acids, which can help treat the cause of many common health ailments in men.
+Salmon, a sea fish is a great source of omega-3 fatty acids, which can help treat the cause of many common health ailments in men.
 It not only helps reduce LDL or bad cholesterol, it also helps alleviate depression and cuts risk of prostate and colorectal cancer.

 Vitamin B9 (folate) helps keep sperm healthy, vitamin B7 (biotin) helps reduce hair loss.
 Silica, also found in whole grains aids healthy hair growth.